-For interim periods, we recognize an income tax (provision) benefit based on our estimated annual effective tax rate expected for the entire year plus the effects of certain discrete items occurring in the quarter.
+For interim periods, we recognize an income tax provision based on our estimated annual effective tax rate expected for the entire year plus the effects of certain discrete items occurring in the quarter.
 The interim annual estimated effective tax rate is based on the statutory tax rates then in effect, as adjusted for changes in estimated permanent differences, and certain discrete items whose tax effect, when material, is recognized in the interim period in which they occur.

 The provision for income taxes was based on the applicable federal and state tax rates for those periods.
-The effective tax rate for the three months ended March 31, 2021 reflects the impact of a valuation allowance established and adjusted for the fair value adjustments on our investment in Tyme, certain non-deductible executive compensation partially offset by credits for research and development activity.
+The effective tax rate for the three and six months ended June 30, 2021 reflects the impact of certain non-deductible executive compensation and expired stock compensation, partially offset by credits for research and development activity and excess tax deduction the Company can realize for its stock based awards.
 We review the realizability of our deferred tax assets on a quarterly basis, or whenever events or changes in circumstances indicate that a review is required.
 In determining the requirement for a valuation allowance, the historical and projected financial results of the legal entity or consolidated group recording the net deferred tax asset are considered, along with any other positive or negative evidence.
 Since future financial results, including the fair value adjustment on our investment in Tyme may differ from previous estimates, periodic adjustments to our valuation allowances may be necessary.

-Deferred income tax assets as of March 31, 2021 consisted of temporary differences primarily related to stock-based compensation and research and development tax credit carryforwards, partially offset by temporary differences related to intangible assets.
+Deferred income tax assets as of June 30, 2021 consisted of temporary differences primarily related to stock-based compensation and research and development tax credit carryforwards, partially offset by temporary differences related to intangible assets.

 We file income tax returns in the U.S. federal jurisdiction and several states.
 Given that we have incurred tax losses in most years since our inception, all of our tax years are effectively open to examination.
 We are currently under audit by three State tax jurisdictions.
-We had no amount recorded for any unrecognized tax benefits as of March 31, 2021.
+We had no amount recorded for any unrecognized tax benefits as of June 30, 2021.
 We regularly evaluate our tax positions for additional unrecognized tax benefits and associated interest and penalties, if applicable.
 There are many factors that are considered when evaluating these tax positions including: interpretation of tax laws, recent tax litigation on a position, past audit or examination history, and subjective estimates and assumptions.
 We reflect interest and penalties attributable to income taxes, to the extent they arise, as a component of income tax provision or benefit.

-12. Legal Proceedings
+11. Legal Proceedings